- Quick Links

 Ernie Bradley began playing the banjo at age 5.
 His father and grandfather both played the banjo and were the beginning influences in his musical career as well as others such as Don Reno, Raymond Fairchild, Earl Scruggs, and Jay Bartee.
 Ernie has given award-winning performances at the Maryland, Pennsylvania, Virginia and West Virginia state banjo championships and touring with the great Charlie Daniels' Band; as well as the Grand Ole Opry on Tour, Renfro Valley, Turner Music Theater and many other venues up and down the East coast.
 The banjo is his first instrument, but he is an expert at the guitar, bass, dobro, mandolin, fiddle, autoharp and vocals.
 Ernie developed his own style of picking at an early age is now recognized as one of the finest bluegrass and country banjo pickers in the business and has been teaching young and old to pick and sing for twenty years.

-Julie (Mooney) Castillo has worked in publishing and film since 1995.
+Julie (Mooney) Castillo holds a Master or Arts degree in social science from Catholic University and has worked in publishing and film since 1995.
 She has been a story analyst, editor, writer-for-hire (her credits include two New York Times Bestsellers), writing consultant, and instructor.
-As a publishing industry insider, Julie brings a unique point of view to the craft and business of fiction writing.

 Dennis E. Frye